vutrandn94/maintainance-minio-cluster/README.md

 ```

-## SOLUTION: Replace mount volume with one that has more free disk space (Take advantage of the HEALING feature)
+## SOLUTION: Replace physical volume mount with one that has more free disk space (Take advantage of the HEALING feature)

 > [!IMPORTANT]
 > Problem: I currently have a pool with a used storage capacity of 85%.
 Therefore, I need to have an upgrade solution to increase the storage capacity of Minio before running out of storage capacity.